gristlekinginc/metsci-site-v2/docs/tutorial-extras/005-spreading-factor-chirps.md

 Get out there and crush!

-If you're ready to start chirping on Helium, please sign up for the [MeteoScientific Console](https://console.meteoscientific.com/front/); it's free to sign up, the first 400 DC (24 bytes each) are free and after that cost just $0.0001 each.
+If you're ready to start chirping on Helium, go ahead and sign up for the [MeteoScientific Console](https://console.meteoscientific.com/front/).
+It's free to sign up, the first 400 DC (24 bytes each) are free and after that cost just $0.0001 each.
 Have fun out there!

 <ConsoleButton />